Skip to main content

 Short answers based on how the planner actually models payroll layers, NIIT, and state corporate tax.

-OASDI (12.4% split employer/employee) is capped at the wage base you enter (e.g., $170,000).
-Only wages are subject to OASDI; it doesn’t apply to S-Corp distributions or C-Corp dividends.
+OASDI (12.4% split employer/employee) is capped at the wage base you enter (prefilled with the 2026 figure of $184,500).
+Only wages are subject to OASDI; it doesn’t apply to S Corp distributions or C Corp dividends.

 Generally no. Owner-employees must take reasonable W-2 compensation (subject to payroll taxes).
 Distributions above reasonable comp are typically not subject to SE tax.

-The quick planner excludes full individual income tax, 199A/QBI limits, NIIT on pass-through, FUTA/SUTA, and local payroll taxes (see the notes box below the comparison).
+The quick planner excludes full individual income tax, 199A/QBI limits, NIIT on pass-through, FUTA/SUTA, and local payroll taxes (see the quick notes next to the download form).

 A PDF and spreadsheet of the full Entity Matrix: assumptions, pros/cons by scenario, a reasonable-compensation checklist, and advisor notes.